vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 On 2025-02-01 and 2025-02-02, I did at-home jogging due to rain and wet sidewalks.
 The temperature was actually fine (it was not too cold).

+## 2025-02-03: at-home jogging due to intermittent rain

+On 2025-02-03, the sidewalks had mostly dried from previous rain, and it was warm, and I was planning to go out to jog.
+However, as I was getting ready to go out, I saw a weather forecast of a brief burst of rain for the next 30 minutes.
+In light of this, I cancelled my plan to go out and did at-home jogging.